Versioning

 - PATCH version comparison - When MAJOR.MINOR is same, compare numerically

-- Pre-release versions are compared as strings
+- Pre-release version handling - Official version > Pre-release version; pre-release versions are compared as strings

 Latest Version Determination